Caner-Kut/my-data-science-project/README.md

 ## Project Prosess (Data Preparation - Modelling - Visualization)

+The tech industry is constantly evolving, and programming languages play a crucial role in its development.
+In this blog post, we will analyze the usage of programming languages and the job-seeking trends in the tech industry using a dataset from a survey conducted among professionals.
+By exploring this data, we aim to gain insights into the most popular programming languages and the job-seeking behavior of professional developers.

 *This README file provides information on how to use the project, installation steps, usage instructions, contributions, and licensing details.
 You can customize this example to fit your project accordingly.